mxstbr/micro-github/README.md

 The server will then be listening at `localhost:3000`, so set the authorization callback URL of your dev application on GitHub to that.

+## Updating

+The `master` branch of this repository is what you will be deploying.
+To update to a new version with potential bugfixes, all you have to do is run the `now` command again and then set the authorization callback URL on GitHub to the new URL that `now` gave you! 👌

 ## License

 Copyright (c) 2017 Maximilian Stoiber, licensed under the MIT license.
 See [LICENSE.md](LICENSE.md) for more information.